ekaanshkhosla/Covid_data_SQL_Project/README.md

 **Objective**: Clean and preprocess a housing dataset using SQL.

 **Techniques Used**:
-- Date format conversion
-- Address imputation using `JOIN`
-- Address parsing with `SUBSTRING`, `CHARINDEX`, and `PARSENAME`
-- Conditional updates (`CASE WHEN`)
-- Duplicate removal using `ROW_NUMBER() OVER`
+- Standardizing and converting date formats
+- Filling missing values via self joins
+- Splitting composite address fields into meaningful components
+- Standardizing categorical values (Y/N → Yes/No)
-- Column deletion and schema optimization
+- Identifying and removing duplicates
+- Dropping unnecessary columns

 **Key SQL Concepts**:
 - `CONVERT`, `ISNULL`, `SUBSTRING`, `CHARINDEX`, `PARSENAME`
-- `JOIN`, `ROW_NUMBER()`, `CASE`, `CTE`, `ALTER TABLE`
+- `JOIN`, `ROW_NUMBER()`, `CASE`, `CTE`, `ALTER TABLE`, `UPDATE`, `DROP COLUMN`

 **Sample Tasks**:
-- Fix `SaleDate` format to proper date
+- Convert `SaleDate` from text to date type
+- Fill null `PropertyAddress` values using parcel matches
-- Split `PropertyAddress` and `OwnerAddress` into street, city, and state
+- Split `OwnerAddress` into street, city, and state
-- Standardize 'Y'/'N' to 'Yes'/'No' in `SoldAsVacant` column
+- Clean up `SoldAsVacant` values
-- Remove duplicate records using CTE
+- Remove duplicates using `ROW_NUMBER()` and a CTE
-- Drop unnecessary columns like `TaxDistrict`, `OwnerAddress`
+- Drop columns like `TaxDistrict` and `SaleDate`

 ---

 ### 2. Data Analysis of COVID-19 Data

-**Objective**: Analyze the global COVID-19 impact using SQL queries on deaths and vaccination data.
+**Objective**: Explore COVID-19 trends using SQL, including case counts, fatalities, and vaccination progress.

-**Skills Demonstrated**:
+**Techniques Used**:
-- Joins and Common Table Expressions (CTEs)
+- Filtering and aggregating time-series data
+- Calculating derived metrics (e.g., death %, infection rate)
+- Joining multiple datasets
-- Aggregation and percentage calculations
+- Using CTEs and Window Functions
-- Time-series trend analysis
-- View creation for reusable queries
+- Creating views for reusable analysis

-**Key Analyses**:
+**Key SQL Concepts**:
-- Total cases vs. total deaths (fatality rates)
+- `JOIN`, `GROUP BY`, `ORDER BY`, `WHERE`, `CAST`, `CONVERT`
+- Window functions: `SUM(...)
+OVER (PARTITION BY...)`
+- CTEs: `WITH ...
+AS (...)`
+- Creating views: `CREATE VIEW`

+**Sample Tasks**:
-- Highest infection and death rates by country and continent
+- Analyze death rate by country and by population
-- Vaccination progress vs. population
+- Determine countries with the highest infection and fatality rates
+- Track cumulative vaccinations using rolling sums
-- Global death trends over time
+- Summarize death trends globally by date

-**Highlights**:
-- Used window functions (`SUM(...)
-OVER`) to track vaccination accumulation
-- Created views for streamlined analysis
-- Focused on real-world scenarios (e.g., Germany’s fatality trend)
+- Use CTE to simplify vaccination-percentage queries
+- Create a persistent view `PPV` for population vs. vaccination stats